Teacher aide courses in South Australia

 This included active reading, writing to learn, critical literacies, multi-modal strategies, consolidation, post reading activities, re-reading, visualisation, and re-telling.
 While this may sound difficult now, completing a high-quality teacher aide course with ITAC will ensure that you too can master these skills and become an irreplaceable member of your school community.

 Above: After demonstrating best practice teaching and learning strategies, this student graduated from her CHC40221 Certificate IV in School Based Education Support.
 Many of our graduates end up working in the school where they complete their 100-hour work placement.
-Our students in South Australia find work much easier and sooner becasue they have studied best practice teaching strategies, behaviour management techniques, and logistical skills.
+Our students in South Australia find work much easier and sooner because they have studied best practice teaching strategies, behaviour management techniques, and logistical skills.

 Above: Nothing is more satisfying than working hard and achieving your goals!
 Another ITAC student completes her placement for the CHC40221 Certificate IV in School Based Education Support in a primary school.
 In this picture you can see work samples completed by children during the placement.
 You too could be part of this exciting and rewarding industry, helping to teach the next generation of leaders in South Australia – enrol with the leading provider of teacher aide training in SA – ITAC.